 Accurate information about you and what makes work fit you AND skillful guidance about how you uniquely should pursue the goals and aspirations you set for your work and life.

-Wouldn't it be great to have a map to guide you through the critical decision points of your career?
-Dr. Bailey is passionate about helping people determine their best fit in the work world and has the tools to help them get there.
-He has helped hundreds of people like you eliminate false paths and get clear about the work tasks, work roles, and work environments that fit them.
+For over 20 years Dr. Bailey been passionate about helping people understand their best fit in the work world and giving them the tools to get there.
+He's helped hundreds of people like you eliminate false paths and get clear about the work tasks and work environments that fit them and their life aspirations.